 - White Oak

-So, in this article, we’re exploring the world of garden beds to find out the best wood for garden beds and discuss each one of them in detail with their qualities and drawbacks as well.
+So, in this article, I’ll explore the world of garden beds to find out the best wood for garden beds and discuss each one of them in detail with their qualities and drawbacks as well.

-Furthermore, we’ll discuss the woods to avoid for garden beds and answer some frequently asked questions about garden beds as well.
+Furthermore, I’ll discuss the woods to avoid for garden beds and answer some frequently asked questions as well.

 So, let’s get going!